nordeck/matrix-widget-toolkit/containers/widget-server/README.md

    </html>
    ```

-3. Make sure that your build artifacts are in the `static/` folder of your build directory have a `hash` in its name.
-This is the default for CRA.
+2. Depending on the libraries in use it may be necessary to pass the CSP nonce to them.
+   See the [example widget's index page](../../example-widget-mui/index.html) setting it up for webpack.

-4. Create a new Dockerfile in your repository:
+3. Create a new Dockerfile in your repository:

    ```Dockerfile
    # Use the latest version of the base image